miko-ai-org/llmbatching/README.md

 ## Limitations

-- Only supports text input / output with non reasoning models.
+- Only supports text input / output.
 This will be improved upon as this library makes more progress.
 - The time taken to get responses can be up to 24 hours (though for really small batches, it can be a few mins even).
 This depends on OpenAI.
 - Only supports OpenAI (without support for Azure's OpenAI) APIs.
 So doesnt work with Gemini, Groq, etc, but we will add support for them soon.
 - Works only with PostgreSQL as of now.
 We will add MySQL support soon.